Codecademy/docs/content/css/concepts/transform-functions/terms/transform-origin/transform-origin.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `transform-origin` property sets the origin of an element's tranformation.
+The `transform-origin` property sets the origin of an element's transformation.

 ## Syntax